 JGL: What was your practice routine like when you were beginning…

 DM: In the very beginning it was 1/2 hour to 1 hr a day till I got the bug.
-By the time I was 14, I was practicing 10 – 12 hours a day in the summer and 6 in the winter.
-I would do something like 2- 3hours of warm-ups..different scales and arpeggios.
-2- 3 hours of difficult reading, 2-3 hours working on chord melodies and learning tunes and another 2-3 hrs improvising.
+By the time I was 14, I was practising 10 – 12 hours a day in the summer and 6 in the winter.
+I would do something like 2 to 3 hours of warm-ups, different scales and arpeggios.
+2 to 3 hours of difficult reading, 2 to 3 hours working on chord melodies and learning tunes and another 2 to 3 hrs improvising.
 In those days, there were no books on chord substitution or on improvising.
-I learned to improvise by playing a chord and seeing & listening to what notes worked….we didn’t have small tape recorders either.
+I learned to improvise by playing a chord and seeing and listening to what notes worked.
+We didn’t have small tape recorders either.
 You were strictly on your own.

 JGL:…and what is it like now?
 Are there specific areas that you work on or do you just play through tunes?

-DM: Now I basically still do an hour of warm-ups ( scales arps etc.) sometimes I work on tunes, sometimes just free-form improv and sometimes I compose & arrange.
+DM: Now I basically still do an hour of warm-ups ( scales arps etc.) sometimes I work on tunes, sometimes just free-form improv and sometimes I compose and arrange.

 JGL: How difficult do you find it making a living as a musician?
 Or have you found it to be relatively easy?

 DM: There were times in the early days when it was no effort at all, but I was playing all kinds of music then.
 Since the 70’s it has gotten harder with each passing year.
 I survive mostly through workshops, arranging projects and private teaching.